NEP vs ZIM-A Dream11 Prediction: Fantasy Cricket Tips, Today's Playing 11 and Pitch Report for 1st Unofficial ODI

 Luke Jongwe - 33 wickets in 28 ODI matches, Average: 31.48

-Fantasy Suggestion #1: M Aasif Sheikh, T Mutombodzi, B Sharki, T Marumani, KC Karan, Dipendra Singh Airee, R Kumar, R Kaia, S Lamichhane, L Jongwe and V Nyauchi.
+Fantasy Suggestion #1: C Madande, T Mutombodzi, B Sharki, I Kaia, KC Karan, D Singh Airee, R Kumar Paudel, S Lamichhane, S Kami, L Jongwe and V Nyauchi.

-Fantasy Suggestion #2: T Tsiga, T Mutombodzi, B Sharki, T Marumani, P Sarraf, Dipendra Singh Airee, R Kumar, R Kaia, S Lamichhane, L Jongwe and V Nyauchi
+Fantasy Suggestion #2: C Madande, T Mutombodzi, B Sharki, I Kaia, KC Karan, D Singh Airee, R Kumar Paudel, S Lamichhane, S Kami, L Jongwe and V Nyauchi.